 Account-Based Marketing Explained

 While inbound marketing is generic and relies on mass appeal, in ABM, we focus on a few potential clients and use a laser-focused approach to attract those clients.
 In account-based marketing, we treat individual accounts as our target audience.
 Therefore, we formulate a strategy that is specific to the prospective customer.
 Account-based marketing begins with identifying potential companies and going after those companies proactively.
 ABM fosters strong relationships with the clients.

 When Should You Use ABM?

 Big businesses require big clients to keep their businesses running.
 Therefore, it would be a waste of resources to cast a wide net and hope for the best.
 A highly targeted approach comes in handy.
-About 87% of marketers agree that ABM generates a high return on investment.
+About 87% of marketers agree that Account-Based Marketing generates a high return on investment.

 Inbound Marketing vs Account-Based Marketing

 While the two marketing techniques utilise relevant and personalised content, they differ in the methodology and marketing tactics.

 In traditional inbound marketing, you should follow these steps:

 1. Attract leads

 A business uses newspapers, blog posts, and webinars to generate quality leads.
 The content targets buyers at various stages in the sales funnel.
 At this stage, they have to generate tons of leads and build trust.